 Does this clear it from all private databases?

-It typically takes 20 to 30 days for the Foundation to verify the authenticity of the documents and to transmit them to the background check companies.
-That time can be reduced to 2 to 5 business days for an additional fee.
-The expedited verification is done by the Law Firm of Higbee & Associates.
-They perform the expedited criminal database update service for a fee of $250.00.
+It typically takes between 60 to 120 days for the Foundation to verify the authenticity of the documents and to transmit them to the background check companies.

 What if my criminal record is still appearing on a background check after I have concluded this service?